 "Officials who deal with wildlife are disconnected from the reality on the ground and do not apply a certain logic.
-The department has cut itself off from Quebec's wildlife sector and is endangering livestock as it happened in the 1990s," says the elected official, who points out that Quebec has never acquired the necessary tools to adequately monitor the different white-tailed deer populations and take the necessary corrective actions by hunting crease the number of wildlife protection officers in places where hunting pressure is high, and an improvement in the collection of more specific data provided by hunters following the harvest of game which would make it possible to better manage livestock.
+The department has cut itself off from Quebec's wildlife sector and is endangering livestock as it happened in the 1990s," says the Port-Daniel-Gascons-Gaspé section to counter coastal erosion, the total budget "available" to date is \$280.8 million.